 In every state across the country, it is against the law to drive without a seat belt, though every state classifies this offense differently.
 In some states, it is a primary offense, which means that you could potentially be pulled over by a law enforcement officer for failing to buckle up.
-In Massachusetts, seat belt laws are secondary, which means that if you are pulled over for a primary offense, such as speeding, you can be ticketed for not wearing your seat belt.
+In Massachusetts, seat belt laws are secondary, which means that if you are stopped by a law enforcement officer for a primary offense, such as driving above the speed limit, you can be ticketed for not wearing your seat belt.

 Of course, the bigger concern every driver and passenger should have is the issue of safety.
 Seat belts save over 13,000 lives every year and yet, despite these statistics, countless individuals still neglect to wear them.

 Many of the reasons why passengers and drivers alike fail to buckle up stem from myths.
 We have debunked many of the more common seat belt myths below: